dotnet/orleans/src/Documentation/Orleans-Streams/Streams-Extensibility.md

 - Utilize or extend Stream Provider Configurators.
 - Write a Custom Queue Adapter.
-- Writ a New Stream Provider
+- Write a New Stream Provider

 We will describe those below.
 Please read the [Orleans Streams Implementation](Streams-Implementation.md) before reading this section to have a high level view of the internal implementation.